Masters2020/Ivette_2021/README.md

 4. Preprocess each model according to their own preprocessing steps
 5. Tune, train and validate the models

-GloVe embeddings can be found here: https://nlp.stanford.edu/projects/glove/ All the files needed to execute these steps can be found in this github repository.
+GloVe embeddings can be found here: https://nlp.stanford.edu/projects/glove/ \n All the files needed to execute these steps can be found in this github repository.